 Here Rest the Unidentified Victims of the Brooklyn Theater Fire

-The circular mass grave, as the image above shows, is located at the corner of Battle and Bay View Avenues in Green-Wood Cemetery.
+The circular mass grave, as the image above shows, is located at the corner of Battle and Bay View Avenues in the Green-Wood Cemetery.
 Properly numbered lots 22427-22432 in Section N, the gravesite was purchased by the City of Brooklyn.
 Four years after the burial, after many political debates about the cost and design, a monument commemorating the tragic event was erected at the center of the circular lots.

 - Robert Boyle (Certificate of Death 11433)

 As the New Year approaches, I am making my resolutions, one of which is to complete my goal of establishing the online memorial for the 142nd anniversary of the fire.
 I am hoping to write about individual victims in my next posts, in which I will address the discrepancies in the above-listed names and death certificates.
 In the meantime, here are copies of three death certificates as they were issued for the “unknown” victims.